35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 [^3] 4,989 social rented homes were completed, 2,897 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021 - an average of 150.6 homes per annum.
 25,286 homes of all tenures were built in total.
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

 [^4] 17,651 free-market (69.81%), 2,711 social rent (10.72%), 339 affordable rent (1.34%), 3,572 intermediate (14.13%), 57 Discount Market Rent (0.23%), 956 Other (3.39%) - 25,286 units in total.
 Completed during the eighteen years FY2004-FY2021.
 Figures do not include non-conventional units and empty homes brought back into use.
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

+[^5] 31 social rented homes were completed in Southwark in 2021, while 122 were demolished, all on Elephant Park Plot H2 (14/AP/3438/3439), leaving a net loss of 91 units.
+From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.
+More social rented homes were lost than completed  in FY 2004 (-140), FY2015 (-121), FY2016 (-166), FY2021 (-91).